alonBM/bootcamp_project_front/README.md

 # Bootcamp Project

-Demo app is available at:
+Demo app is available at: https://alonbm.github.io/bootcamp_project_front/home

 This project was built with Angular 10 and Angular Material.
 Is an hospital information system application.

-The backend, built with NestJS and MongoDB can be found at my other repo:
+The backend, built with NestJS and MongoDB can be found at my other repo: https://github.com/alonBM/bootcamp_project_back

-The project documentation is located at:

 ## Instructions to run locally with your own MongoDB